Computer Science City College of New York

 Once again, do your work in small pieces.
 For example, my first

-advance, and current.
-My other member functions started out as
+and current.
+My other member functions started out as stubs.

-more complicated than using an array.
-Therefore, I recommend you
+complicated than using an array.
+Therefore, I recommend you to draw an

-to draw an example linked list such as the one shown in page 260
+example linked list such as the one shown in page 260 of the textbook

-to place the cursor and the precursor at various locations, head,
+place the cursor and the precursor at various locations, head, tail and

-tail and other places.
-Note that the sequence could be empty, and
+other places.
+Note that the sequence could be empty, and cursor and/or

 Use the interactive test program and the debugger to track down

-start making changes until you have identified the cause of the
+making changes until you have identified the cause of the error.
+If

 - Show us the invariant that describes how your private member